For Those That Consider 1935 “Modern”

 About $14 for a large

-Ah, the second of the Holy Trinity of Pizza.
+Ah, one of the Holy Trinity of Pizza.
 Notice I didn’t qualify “pizza” with “New Haven” or “Connecticut” or “American” or even “Worldwide.”
 That’s because as everyone who knows anything about the pizza arts knows that the greatest pizza in the world can be had in our very own New Haven, Connecticut.
 Why?
 There are many stories how this fact came to pass, but it usually always centers around Frank Pepe who opened Pepe’s in New Haven in 1925 (CTMQ’s visit to Pepe’s here).
 He got things going with his thin crust brick oven pizza (also used at Modern and the third of the Trinity, Sally’s) and solidified his stature with the invention of his white clam pizza.
 Period.
 Don’t argue… Especially if you’re from anywhere other than Italy, New York City or Connecticut.
 When I travel home (to Delaware) or anywhere else and someone tries to foist some local pizza on me, it’s all I can do to choke it down.

 There’s a subtle joke ‘round these parts that Modern is the best of the Trinity simply because it’s the only one open for lunch and even at dinner time, it’s often the only one with a wait less than two hours.
-Yeah that’s right… New Haven pizza (at least Wooster Street pizza) is so freaking good that they don’t even bother with the lunch crowd.
+Yeah that’s right… New Haven pizza (at least Wooster Street pizza) is so good that they don’t even bother with the lunch crowd.

 Originally called State Street Apizza, Modern Apizza was founded in 1934 and has been in the same spot ever since.
 Unlike Frank Pepe Pizzeria Napoletana and Sally’s Apizza, the other well-known New Haven pizzerias, Modern Apizza is not located on New Haven’s famous Wooster Street but rather on nearby State Street.